vmerkle8331/Cs3300-ruby-rspec/README.md

 When the above completes successfully you'll have RSpec installed and can run rspec from the command line to test your code.

 LOOK AT THE TESTS IN THE SPEC FOLDER!!
 Right now, all tests will fail.
 Your goal is to make all tests pass once you complete the code for each part in ruby_intro.rb file.
-Check the[ Ruby 3.0.x documentation](http://ruby-doc.org) if you haven't already.
+Check the[ Ruby 3.0.x documentation](http://ruby-doc.org) and RSpec documentation](http://rspec.info) if you haven't already.

 You SHOULD do your own testing.
 Test each of the 3 parts separately, or together.
 The files spec/part[123]_spec.rb contain RSpec tests for each of the three parts.
 For example, to test your answers to Part 1, say rspec ./spec/part1_spec.rb. rspec with no arguments runs the tests in all the files spec/*_spec.rb.
 You will notice you can run the command with -e to run a certain test.
 For example in part 2: rspec -e '#starts_with_consonant?' spec/part2_spec.rb

 *   The line numbers in the RSpec error report will give you guidance as to which tests failed.
-(You can check the[ RSpec documentation](http://rspec.info) to see how the .rspec file can be used to customize the output format.)

 # **4.1 Arrays, Hashes, and Enumerables**